Stimulus Checks: What You Need to Know About the Government-Issued Relief Checks Through the American Rescue Plan Act

 There are two additional ways RBFCU can help with your IRS check.

 First, if you received it through the mail, you can use the RBFCU Mobile app to deposit it (see instructions below) and make your funds available now.
-If you haven’t already done so, be sure to download the RBFCU Mobile app through Apple’s App Store or the Google Play Store for Android devices.
+If you haven’t already done so, be sure to download the RBFCU Mobile app through Apple’s App Store or the Google Play for Android devices.

 How to make a Mobile Deposit using the RBFCU Mobile app

 Sign in to the RBFCU Mobile app, and tap “Mobile Deposit” at the bottom of the screen.

-Tap the “Front” and “Back” camera icons to take photos of the front and back of the check using your mobile device’s camera, and follow the prompts.
+Tap the “Front” and “Back” camera icons to take photos of the front and back of the check.

 Confirm the deposit amount shown in the app matches the amount written on your paper check.

 Click “Submit” to complete your deposit.
-The RBFCU Funds Availability Policy applies, but typically you should see the funds in your account right away.
+The RBFCU Funds Availability Policy applies to all deposits.